rwxrob/notes/IRL data hub service.md

 - Extremely robust so can handle loss of connection (no websockets)
 - Ingest literally any data submitted with PUT
 - Polling and >=1-second interval push and SSE only (no websockets)
-- Customizable forced latency setting
+- Customizable forced latency setting to make up for video streaming delays
 - Event timestamps required (NOT the time of the HTTP request)
 - Events triggered for subscribing apps
 - Also add regular/polling intervals for common backend services that create data events